Non-Immigrant Work Visas

 O-1 Individuals of Extraordinary Ability

 Highly talented or acclaimed individuals may be eligible for an O visa for entry into the U.S. People who may qualify for this visa are physicians, scientists and accomplished businesspeople as well as athletes considered at the top of their field.

 These visas are limited to nationals of Canada and Mexico.
 If you are employed in one of the sixty-three listed professions in NAFTA, you can apply for non-immigrant TN status.
 Most of the listed professions require either a bachelor's degree or a licensures degree.

 R-1 Religious Workers

 The R-1 visa permits religious workers to come to the U.S. to take on a religious occupation and perform services for their religious organization.
 The religious organization must already be established in the United States.

-Find out about MANY other means of obtaining a non-immigrant visa to the U.S., by contacting us today to arrange a free consultation.
+Find out about MANY other means of obtaining a non-immigrant visa to the U.S., by Contacting Us today to arrange a free consultation.